rltvty2/wli/README.txt

+Install Linux from within Windows without a USB stick

 WARNING: This software is in alpha, and is not recommended for use on your main/critical PC.

 You must download wli_v09005.bat and wli_v09005.ps1, right click on the .bat, and then run the program as administrator.